worace/worace.github.io/_drafts/jar-hell-part-2-deployment-strategies.md

 Luckily, the JVM makes the actual "run the code" portion fairly easy -- as long as you don't get too crazy with native dependencies (e.g [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface)), or shelling out to system commands, you should be able to run your app on any server with the proper [JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) version.

 But you _do_ have to worry about getting all of the compiled code into the right place.
-There are a lot of ways to do this, so here is a rundown of some of the common options.
+There are a lot of ways to do this, so we'll look at several options:

+* Push JARs to a server and run
+* Uberjars
+* WAR files / J2EE
+* Docker Images
+* GraalVM Native Images

 ### Push and Script